remnrem/luna-doc/docs/ref/freezes.md

 Although conceptually different, this page also describes _caches_, a second internal mechanism that tracks state inside a single Luna run.
-In this case case, the cache tracks either values generated internally by a particular command (e.g. `SPINDLE cache-peaks`) or generic Luna outputs.
+In this case, the cache tracks either values generated internally by a particular command (e.g. `SPINDLES cache-peaks`) or generic Luna outputs.
 The most obvious use-case for working with the cache is the [`PREDICT`](predict.md#predict) command.